 Although Account-Based Marketing has been around for a while, it has recently become popular, especially among B2B companies looking to target enterprise accounts.
 Some of the benefits of opting for an Account-Based Marketing approach for your company include:

 ABM takes a more personalized approach to marketing.
 Instead of the traditional approach of casting the nest and hoping to gather generic leads, and praying for quality, marketers and salespeople work together to identify and focus on target accounts.
 They create personalized messaging based on what they know about the target’s specific needs and attributes.
 This improves the chances of success quite significantly and boosts lead quality as well as the branding impact among target accounts.

 2. Sales & marketing alignment – increased efficiency

 Account-based marketing encourages the sales and marketing team of an organization to work together.
-According to a report by Hubspot, companies that align their sales and marketing this way see an increase in revenue of up to 208%
+According to a report by Hubspot, companies that align their sales and marketing this way see an increase in of up to 208% in revenue.

 3. Shorter sales cycles